 Dependence on the Internet

-Although most retail banking and sales continue to take place in physical locations, the distribution of footfalls has shifted.
+Although most consumer banking and sales continue to take place in physical locations, the distribution of footfalls has shifted.
 Throughout 2022 and even 2023, online retail choices will outperform high streets, shopping centers, and city center sites.
 People will remain nervous about the virus, want more services from home, and online retail options offer that convenient click-to-click destination.
 However, as consumers expect more and more digitally-centric customer journeys that seamlessly integrate digital touchpoints inside a physical environment to increase convenience, the purpose of stores will continue to shift swiftly.
 As a result, rebalancing became one of the most common retail banking trends.

 Disruption in the supply chain